aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/vba-module-reference/managing-vba-modules/_index.md

 ### Can I modify the source code of VBA modules programmatically using Aspose.Tasks?
 Absolutely!
 Aspose.Tasks provides methods to not only read but also update the source code of VBA modules.
 ### Where can I find additional examples and documentation for Aspose.Tasks?
-Visit the [official documentation](https://reference.aspose.com/tasks/net/) for comprehensive examples and guidance.
+Visit the [documentation](https://reference.aspose.com/tasks/net/) for comprehensive examples and guidance.
 ### Is there a free trial available for Aspose.Tasks?
 Yes, you can access a free trial [here](https://releases.aspose.com/).
 ### How can I get support or seek assistance for any issues related to Aspose.Tasks?